 The Bottom Line

 Stripe’s MCP server is a 4/5.
 The security model is among the best we’ve reviewed — three-layer access control with OAuth, restricted keys, and manual confirmation.
 The documentation search is a genuinely differentiated feature.
-Client support now spans six platforms after Gemini CLI and the protocol version fix.
+Client support spans six platforms.
 The remote setup is dead simple.

-The rating holds at 4/5 on the strength of security, docs search, client breadth, and the Agentic Commerce Suite positioning.
-But the gap between Stripe’s agentic vision (MPP, ACP, Projects, Visa partnership) and the MCP server’s execution (25 static tools, broken list_customers, no pagination) is widening, not closing.
+The rating holds at 4/5 on the strength of security, docs search, client breadth, and an increasingly real Agentic Commerce Suite — but the gap between what Stripe says and what the MCP server does remains wide.

-Rating: 4/5 — Best-in-class security model, unique documentation search, and ambitious agentic commerce vision, but shallow API coverage and open bugs limit it to development workflows.
+Rating: 4/5 — Best-in-class security model, unique documentation search, and the most ambitious agentic commerce ecosystem in payments — but shallow API coverage and months-old open bugs limit it to development workflows.

 This review is part of our MCP server review series.
 We research every server we review — examining documentation, architecture, community health, and real user reports.
 See our methodology for how we rate.